lynetteljm/binpacking/README.md

 # binpacking
-To maximise utilisation of container packaging.
+To maximise utilisation of container packaging.Uses gbp package in R.